precap/dcc-ex.github.io/docs/index.rst

     If you are just starting with |DCC-EX| then the sections below are intended to help you understand how our products might suit your needs.
 We've curated this guidance based on feedback from our users:

-    - :ref:`begin/what-to-know:what is dcc and dcc-ex?`
+    - :ref:`begin/what-to-know:what is dcc-ex?`
+    - :ref:`begin/what-to-know:what is dcc?`
-    - :ref:`begin/what-to-know:dcc-ex does dc as well`
+    - :ref:`begin/what-to-know:We do DC as well!`
-    - :ref:`I'm interested in DCC but have a limited budget <begin/what-to-know:i'm interested in dcc but have a very small budget>`
+    - :ref:`I'm interested in DCC but have a limited budget <begin/what-to-know:i'm interested in dcc but have a limited budget>`
     - :ref:`I just want to run DCC trains <begin/what-to-know:i just want to run my trains>`
     - :ref:`I want to operate my turnout/points & run DCC trains <begin/what-to-know:i want to operate my turnouts/points and run trains>`
     - :ref:`I want to control accessories & run DCC trains <begin/what-to-know:i want to control all my accessories and run trains>`